Do you believe in the power of stories?

 It is an extension of everything this blog stands for.

-At it’s simplest, it is a memoir you put together with your child.
+At its simplest, it is a memoir you put together with your child.

 Underneath though it is powerful parenting tool designed to